ganyariya/tweet/README.md

 ---

-`tweet` can tweet now your status from CLI easily.
+`tweet` can tweet your current status from CLI easily.

-`tweet` cat tweet `only`, so you will not be distracted.
+`tweet` cat tweet `only`, therefore you will not be distracted.

 ## How to Install

+[pipx](https://github.com/pypa/pipx) is good for running python applications in isolated environments.

 ```
-pip install tweet
+pipx install tweet
 ```

 ## How to Use

 ```
+# Post Tweet
+tweet tweet `your-status`

+# Endless Mode
-tweet {your-message}
+tweet endless
 ```

 ## How to set up